Code-Institute-Submissions/MSP2_art_resource/README.md

 [Code Institute's](https://codeinstitute.net/) Milestone Project 2.

 Using New York Metropolitan Museum of Art's JSON API of their collection as an illustrative art resource for an art club.
-Utilising the API's search tool to search out art objects for reference and education of all members and visitors to the art club.
+Using their API's search tool to search out art objects for reference and education of all members and visitors to the art club.
+Additional validation of the search parameters are handled by a form to make the search more user friendly.
+The art works searched for are displayed in an easy to view fashion.

 ## UX